sgorgun/style-issues/README.md

 2. Open the [Error List](https://docs.microsoft.com/en-us/visualstudio/ide/find-and-fix-code-errors#review-the-error-list) view.
     * Click on the menu item - _View\Error List_.
-    * Or use default shortcut - _Ctrl+\\, E_.
+    * Or use the default shortcut - _Ctrl+\\, E_.

 ![View Error List](images/view-error-list.png)

-3. Find an error with SA1001 code and review the error in detail by clicking on the link the "Code" column.
+3. Find an error with SA1001 code and review the error in detail by clicking on the link in the "Code" column.

 ![Open SA1001](images/open-sa1001.png)